github/actions-oidc-gateway-example/README.md

 - It should maybe support more features, like proxying beyond HTTP CONNECT, or allowlisting outbound domains

-- Users would need to customize this so the proxy only accepts their OIDC tokens, and not OIDC tokens from any Actions runner.
+- Users would need to customize this so the gateway only accepts their OIDC tokens, and not OIDC tokens from any Actions runner.
 This example is scoped to workflows in the private repo https://github.com/steiza/actions_testing, but the OIDC token means you could scope up to a whole org, or down to a specific workflow.

-- Users would be responsible for deploying the proxy with scoped access to their private network
+- Users would be responsible for deploying the gateway with scoped access to their private network

 ## How would I configure this?